Nelson Velazquez Preview, Player Props: Royals vs. Red Sox

 Red Sox Pitching Rankings

-- Red Sox pitchers combine to rank 25th in baseball in home runs allowed (180 total, 1.3 per game).
+- The Red Sox rank 25th in baseball in home runs surrendered (181 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.